Disney Springs, which is the Marketplace and Shopping Mega Center on Disney World Resort Property, has so much to offer for visiting families.

 Perfect for hot days (which is like 10 months out of the year), Disney Springs actually has 2 splash pads!

 They are nice sized and bathrooms are right there– making it an easy place to cool off and get changed.

 So many samples!
 From complimentary eats at the goofy candy store, to free chocolate at the Chocolate Shop, to playing with the bubbles and soap over at Basin soap shop!
 It’s got something for everyone!

 Inside of the T-Rex Restaurant, you’ll find one of our favorite free activities!
 The Paleo Dig!
 It’s a fun kid friendly spot to cool off and play for a minute.
-But parents beware–there’s a ‘Dino Build-A-Bear’ inside the shop.
+But parents beware if you aren’t prepared to enjoy Build-a-bear –there’s a ‘Dino Build-A-Bear’ inside the shop.